-We have audited Christian Community Action, Inc.'s ("the Organization") compliance with the types of compliance requirements identified as subject to audit in the Office of Policy and Management's Compliance Supplement that could have a direct and material effect on the Organization's major state program for the year ended December 31, 2023.
-The Organization's major state program is identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
+We have audited Christian Community Action, Inc.'s ("the Organization") compliance with the types of compliance requirements identified as subject to audit in the Office of Policy and Management's Compliance Supplement that could have a direct and material effect on the Organization's major state programs for the year ended December 31, 2024.
+The Organization's major state programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.

-In our opinion, the Organization complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on its major state program for the year ended December 31, 2023.
+In our opinion, the Organization complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on its major state programs for the year ended December 31, 2024.